quelea-projection/quelea-projection.github.io/docs/Adding_songs_to_your_database.md

 instructions under the dedicated tabs (Detailed information, Translations, Theme).

-## Importing songs from another software
+## Importing songs from other software

-If you are migrating from another projection software, you might already have a database of songs that you would like to use.
+If you are migrating from other projection software, you might already have a database of songs that you would like to use.
 Instead of manually adding the songs one by one, you can use the Quelea import function.
 Quelea supports the import of databases from many of the most common